 Contrast Ratio

-The difference in luminance between text and background colors, required to be at least 4.5:1 for WCAG AA compliance.
+The measurable difference in luminance between text and background colors, required to be at least 4.5:1 for WCAG AA compliance and readability.

 Definition

-The difference in luminance between text and background colors, required to be at least 4.5:1 for WCAG AA compliance.
+The measurable difference in luminance between text and background colors, required to be at least 4.5:1 for WCAG AA compliance and readability.

 Why It Matters